EmergentBehavior/chizer/README.md

 at 5% rate.

 ## Evaluation
-1. First I used http://www.fourmilab.ch/random/ to files that created by https://github.com/Storj/RandomIO, and checked the chi square distribution were same as the one of this program.
+1.First I used http://www.fourmilab.ch/random/ to files that created by https://github.com/Storj/RandomIO, and checked the chi square distribution were same as the one of this program.
 All values were matched.
 ```
 $ ./ent data/1f567965f3b034d819d035cbfa68f4b1